The following tips will help you study for your exams.

 Don't just study in short 10-30 minute bursts.
 Studying one subject for several hours at a time will allow you to further engage with and understand the material.Study with a group of classmates.

 Studies show that students who study in groups tend to do better than students who do not.
-It's important to find a place to study that has no distractions, such as a cafe or one of the group study rooms in Dupre library, handled through their Circulation Department (scroll down on their page to the "Other Services" section for more information).
+It's important to find a place to study that has no distractions, such as a cafe or one of the group study rooms in Dupre library, handled through their Circulation Department.

 1. Flash cards.Make up a set of flash cards with a question or word on one side and the answer on the other.
 Then test yourself repeatedly until you have memorized the contents of every card.2.
 Copying your notes.Some people find it helpful to write out their notes over and over until they have memorized them.3.
 Forceful repetition.Repeating items to be memorized over and over with a great deal of emotional force can help you remember them.